yoavram/Sid/README.md

 Windows installers for *numpy*, *scipy*, *PILLOW* (*PIL* stand-in) and *scikit-image* can be downloaded from [Gohlke's website](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

-Another option for windows is to use [Enthought python distribution (EPD)](https://www.enthought.com/products/epd/) for which [free academic licenses](https://www.enthought.com/products/canopy/academic/) are available.
+Another option for windows is to use the [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/) (free).

 Sid can then be downloaded by cloning the repository:
 ```